RubyMoney/money-rails/docs/config.md

 The database is not available
 </pre>

-Once you've answered the questsions, some checks will be made to ensure the configuration will work.
+Once you've answered the questions, some checks will be made to ensure the configuration will work.
 For example, the database didn't exist in the previous example, so the command failed and the configuration wasn't saved.
 If the command passes, you may provide the `--redo` option to force configuration to be